resmanth/Valorant-agents/README.md

 ##  Overview

-Valo-Stats & Skins Explorer is a web application that allows users to explore Valorant skins and game-related data using a public API.
-The app provides features like searching, filtering, sorting, and saving favorite skins.
+Valo-Stats & Agents Explorer is a web application that allows users to explore Valorant agents and game-related data using a public API.
+The app provides features like searching, filtering, and viewing detailed information about agents, including their abilities, roles, and visuals.
 ##  Features

 * Search agents by name